 This is a key reason why it pays to make sure you are committed and happy with your choice in advance.

 (5) Find a teacher that you can connect with

 Yoga is wonderful in that it tends to bring together like-minded individuals searching for something positive to add to their lives.
 However, finding a teacher who you relate to their teaching style can encourage you in your yoga practice, especially as a beginner to yoga.

 Try a couple of classes on different days of the week to see if you find a yoga teacher you prefer.
-Often good teachers are popular though so there may be a waiting list for their classes, so it helps to be on the ball with signing up.
+Often good teachers are popular though so there may be a waiting list for their classes.
+It therefore helps to be on the ball with signing up.

 Find the right option for you by searching our growing database of studios all over London.